arifaziz20/Group-C-Web-App/README.md

    <br>
   <li><h3>Components<h3></li>
    <img>
-   <p>Admin can view the any records available in the database.
-For example, they can view users, GPU,CPU and other component record.  </p>
+   <p>In Components, the page listed links to each components part lists page.  </p>
    <br>
   <li><h3>Admin View Records<h3></li>
    <img>
-   <p> </p>
+   <p>Admin can view the any records available in the database.
+For example, they can view users, GPU,CPU and other component record.  </p>
    <br>
   <li><h3>Admin Edit Records<h3></li>
    <img>